Worship Matters

 @ Brandon W. As far as resources and DVDs, I’d REALLY recommend Tommy Igoe’s Groove Essentials 1 & 2 books/DVDs.
 Tommy has played on Broadway for years, is a 1st call studio guy in New York.
 He knows his stuff.
 Groove Essentials walks through dozens of the most common grooves drummers need to know, how to play them, variations, and musical examples.
 Great DVD.
 Check it out.

-May 21st, 2010 at 2:17 PM
+4. Beat Attitude May 21, 2010 at 2:17 PM #

 I fully agree with the original post.
 I’m a pro gigging drummer but the studio is a different matter.
 It’s really putting you under the microscope.
 Many times I’ve seen good drummers being recorded for a full song, then the engineer lifts one good 2-bar or 4-bar section and loops it.
 Serving up each and every hit exactly on time, not late, not early, is no easy thing, so it needs practice.